 Here at Nature, scouts learn about the incredible natural world that surrounds us at camp.
 On our Star Hike, we see and learn about the stars and planets perched light-years away from us.
-You can bring supplies of your choice to our Birdhouse Building Competition and have fun while making a home for wildlife.
 Come learn all about nature, from the birds in the sky to the frogs in the lake!